rcardin/http4s-tutorial/README.md

 ### Access to the Request Body

-So, we should know everything we need to match routes.
+Upon now, we should know everything we need to match routes.
 Now, it's time to understand how to decode and encode structured information associated with the body of a `Request` or of a `Response`.

 As we initially said, we want to let our application expose an API to add a new `Director` in the system.
 Such an API will look something similar to the following: